Spring is Decluttering Season

 I totally agree.
 I'm ready to tackle every corner of my home.
 But before we get out our lemon cleanser, our dust rags and brooms and squeegees, let's do something else first.

+Now's the time to declutter.
 It makes cleaning so much easier, and makes a home feel light and spacious.
 Exactly the feeling we want for spring, or for any new season.

 Choose one of the rooms where you spend the most time: the living/family room, the kitchen, the home office, the play room, the bedroom.

-1. Remove everything from surfaces: books, papers, small appliances, pillows and throws, knickknacks, toys.
+1. Remove everything from flat surfaces: books, papers, small appliances, pillows and throws, knickknacks, toys.
 Throw away (or recycle) the trash.

 2. Remove everything from walls.